Want to do FPGA-based image processing but don't have a camera connected to your FPGA dev board?

 Board Setup

 - You will need some type of filesystem running on your zynq board.
 I recommend using the PYNQ framework or a version of Ubuntu.
-This will provide you with utilities like apt-get to download software tools such as python, samba, etc.
+This will provide you with utilities like apt-get to download software tools such as python, samba, etc. See the video below on installing Ubuntu on the Kria.

 - Log onto your board.
 If you have a monitor and keyboard connected to your board, just power on and log in.
 If not, you can connect to your board via a serial terminal or SSH.
 I recommend using Tera-Term or MobaXterm to connect.